acceleratedscience/open-ad-toolkit/_for_testing/README.txt

 To Test:
 Step 0: Remove ~/.openad and ~/openad_notebooks

-Step 1: Follow installation steps in ../Readme.md Including installing All Notebooks and examples
+Step 1: Follow installation steps in ../README.md Including installing All Notebooks and examples

 Step 2: Gather your Host Logins/API keys

 Step 3: Add the Toolkits and check logins work

-step 4: Run through Command Line Commnds in All_commands.txt
+step 4: Run through all commands by copy-pasting from all_commands.txt

 step 5: Run through all_commands.ipynb